Charlotte Injury Lawyer Warns Parents of Rise in Detergent Pod Injuries

 Improved Packaging and Parent Education Might Help Protect Children

 In a direct response to the AAP report, the American Cleaning Institute has stated that pod manufacturers are committed to taking the action needed to reduce pod accident injuries in children.
 They have added or improved package warning labels, made sure pods are not visible from outside the boxes, and introduced methods of adult education to help parents and caregivers understand the importance of keeping these — and all household cleaners — safely out of the reach of children.

 The NC Negligence Doctrine Adds Challenges for Attorneys Seeking Justice for Injured Clients

 North Carolina is one of a handful of “strict contributory negligence” states.
 This means that anyone who bears even a minor degree of negligence for their injuries cannot typically pursue a claim against others who may bear most of the fault.
 Clearly, any pod manufacturer is likely to use warning messages on their packaging as grounds for asserting negligence on the part of parents who seemed to ignore the warnings.

-In fact, while the contributory negligence doctrine may add challenges to a products liability or any type of personal injury claim, it does not automatically bar legal action.
+In fact, while the contributory negligence doctrine may add challenges to product liability or any type of personal injury claim, it does not automatically bar legal action.
 Knowledgeable attorneys typically conduct thorough investigations into each accident.
-A well-versed attorney can usually cite an extensive history of injuries from a particular product, show that product warnings were insufficient or find other reasons that justify allowing cases to move forward.
+A well-versed attorney can usually cite an extensive history of injuries from a particular product, show that product warnings were insufficient, or find other reasons that justify allowing cases to move forward.

 Before families give up on taking legal action for any injury case, they need to seek experienced legal advice.
-It costs nothing to call Brown, Moore and Associates, PLLC at 844-452-3688 or use our convenient online contact form to learn more about all available legal options.
+It costs nothing to call Brown Moore and Associates, PLLC at 800-948-0577 or use our convenient online contact form to learn more about all available legal options.